GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 #### Sheets Become Folders

-When importing a workbook with one or more spreadsheets (Excel® *.xlsx, LibreOffice *.ods as well as *.csv), a folder with the file name as title is created in the hierarchy of the ReqIF data-set.
+When importing a workbook with one or more spreadsheets (Excel® *.xlsx, LibreOffice *.ods as well as *.csv), a folder with the file name as title is created in the hierarchy of the SpecIF data-set.
 For each spreadsheet a subfolder is created with its name as title.

 #### Resource Classes and Resources